craftercms/docs/source/system-administrators/activities/installing-and-verifying-prerequisites.rst

 Windows Prerequisite
 --------------------

-For Windows users, WSL needs to be installed.
+For Windows users, WSL 2 needs to be installed.
+All Crafter CMS scripts/commands to be executed and items that needs to be downloaded and installed needs to be in WSL 2.

-See `here <https://docs.microsoft.com/en-us/windows/wsl/>`__ for more information on WSL.
+Follow the instructions `here <https://docs.microsoft.com/en-us/windows/wsl/install>`__ to install WSL 2.

 ----------------------------------
 Building with Gradle Prerequisites